B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 Bounce rate

-The bounce rate can help you identify the friction points preventing users from moving to the next stage of the funnel.
+Bounce rate can help you identify the friction points preventing users from moving to the next stage of the funnel.

 For example, a high bounce rate can indicate that users don't love the MOFU content you're providing.
 It might not be compelling enough to keep them on the page and progress through the funnel.
 And if your content is not resonating with potential customers' needs or interests, you want that information.

-New visitors vs recurring
+New vs recurring visitors

-Last but not least, you want to be aware of the number of new vs recurring visitors.
 Are prospects regularly returning to your site, and if so, why?
 Is it to engage with your amazing content, or is it because they didn't get your message the first time?

 Monitor new and recurring visitors' website behavior to see how they engage with your content.
 Then, use the insights to tailor your content to meet each group's specific needs.